-2.1 Background and motivation
+2.1 Background and Motivation

-Sharing economy platforms have experienced tremendous growth in recent years.
-One prominent example is Airbnb, an online marketplace that connects people looking to rent out their homes with those seeking accommodations.
-As of December 2022, there were over four million Airbnb hosts worldwide, with active listings in more than 100,000 cities and towns.
+Sharing economy platforms have grown tremendously in recent years.
+One prominent example is Airbnb, an online marketplace that connects people looking to rent out their homes with those seeking lodging.
+As of December 2022, there were over 4 million Airbnb hosts worldwide, with active listings in more than 100,000 cities and towns.
 In the United States, a typical Airbnb host earned about \$14,000 in 2022 (Airbnb, 2023).

-As Airbnb grows, so do claims of discrimination.
-Following high-profile coverage from media reports (Glusac, 2016) and academic research (Edelman et al., 2017) on discrimination experienced by African American guests, Airbnb conducted internal analyses (Basu et al., 2022) and implemented a series of measures to make reservations more accessible for all guests1.
-In December 2022, Airbnb released an update claiming that the booking success rates for guests are more even across different races as a result of their efforts (Airbnb, 2022).
+As Airbnb has grown, so have claims of discrimination.
+Following high-profile coverage from media reports (Glusac, 2016) and academic research (Edelman et al., 2017) on discrimination experienced by African American guests, Airbnb conducted internal analyses (Basu et al., 2022) and implemented a series of measures to make reservations more accessible for all guests.
+In a December 2022 press release, Airbnb claimed that, going forward, the booking success rates for guests would be more even across different races (Airbnb, 2022).

-1Notable efforts include allowing hosts to see a guest's picture only after accepting a reservation, expanding the Instant Book feature eligibility to more guests, making it easier for all guests to receive reviews when they travel, and auditing reservation rejections and banning certain host accounts.
+&lt;sup>1Notable efforts include allowing hosts to see a guest's picture only after accepting a reservation, expanding the Instant Book feature eligibility to more users, making it easier for all guests to receive reviews after their stay, and auditing reservation rejections and banning certain host accounts.

-Despite these efforts, Airbnb has remained largely silent about the potential disparity among their hosts.
-Meanwhile, with its continuous expansion, more hosts have joined the platform than ever before.
-Figure 1 plots all Airbnb listings in the U.S. as of April 2023 using orange dots and displays the racial diversity index by state using color coding2.
-It is evident that Airbnb hosts list their properties not only in major and secondary cities but also in many suburban and rural areas, where populations are less racially diverse.
-The potential challenges faced by racial minority hosts and the variability of these challenges across the country thus hold great social and business implications.
+Despite these changes, Airbnb has remained largely silent about potential disparities among their hosts.
+Meanwhile, the platform continues to expand, and more hosts continue to join the platform.
+Figure 1 plots all U.S. Airbnb listings as of April 2023 (orange dots) and displays the racial diversity index by state using color coding.
+It is evident that Airbnb hosts list their properties not only in major and secondary cities but also in many suburban and rural areas, which tend to be less racially diverse.
+The potential challenges faced by racial-minority hosts and the variability of these challenges across the country thus hold great social and business implications.